PacificCommunity/seapodym-codebase/README.md

     export LD_LIBRARY_PATH=$ADMB_HOME/lib:$LD_LIBRARY_PATH

-  Source code compilation requires the GNU C++ compiler installed on the computer.

   Once the required libraries have been installed and configured, proceed to downloading the source code either from the [latest release](https://github.com/PacificCommunity/seapodym-codebase/releases/seapodym-4.1/), or, alternatively, checking out the github repository: